nginxinc/kubernetes-ingress/docs/content/configuration/policy-resource.md

 ## Footnotes

 [^1]: Capabilities labeled in preview status are fully supported.
-The preview status is used in releases up to 2.1.2 and is disabled by default.
-To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.
-From release 2.2.0, the capabilities are no longer in preview status and do not require the command-line argument.